 Operators Iliad and WindTre reportedly completed a deal to create a joint venture designed to share the cost and management of mobile networks in rural areas of Italy, in a bid to reduce the country’s digital divide.

-Italian media source Mondo Mobile Web reported the partnership, which was first mooted last year, has now been finalised, resulting in the creation of a new company dubbed Zefiro Net.
+Italian media source Mondo Mobile Web reported the partnership, which was first mooted in 2022, has now been finalised, resulting in the creation of a new company dubbed Zefiro Net.

 During a half year financial results presentation in August last year, Iliad said it had a RAN sharing agreement in place with WindTre to accelerate mobile services in non-densely populated areas.